 For each criterion there is guidance to help centres meet the required standards.

 The publication of the criteria on its own can be downloaded as a PDF [PDF, 1.4 MB] and printed.

 The licensing criteria were last updated in May 2016.

 Health and safety practices criterion 19

 § Food is served at appropriate times to meet the nutritional needs of each child while they are attending.
-Where food is provided by the service, it is of sufficient variety, quantity, and quality to meet these needs.
+Where food is provided by the service, it is of sufficient variety, quantity and quality to meet the nutritional and developmental needs of each child.
 Where food is provided by parents, the service encourages and promotes healthy eating guidelines.

 The criterion aims to uphold the health, safety and wellbeing of children by ensuring the service meets their nutritional needs or alternatively encourages parents to do so.
 Requirement to keep records for 12 months has been reduced to 3, as this is considered to be a more useful minimum period of time.
 Record-keeping requirements serve two purposes;

 a) to demonstrate compliance with the criterion; and

 b) to provide useful information in the event of any allergic reactions that may develop in children attending.

 Any examples in the guidance are provided as a starting point to show how services can meet the requirement.
 Services may choose to use other approaches better suited to their needs as long as they comply with the criteria.